Salim Khan: Later years (1983–2003)

 Salim Khan, after splitting, from Javed wrote script and dialogues for successful movies like Angaaray (1986), Naam (1986), Kabzaa (1988) and Jurm (1990).
 For Angaaray, Rajesh Khanna asked director Rajesh Sethi to go to Salim Khan and rework on the script he had.

-Salim was not very active in films from 1996 as the fold he wrote like Akayla, Toofan and others between 1988 and 1996 flopped.
+Salim was not very active in films after 1996, after the failure of some of the films he wrote, which included Akayla (1991), Toofan (1989) and others.
 He wrote scripts for thirteen films from 1983 to 1996, after his split with Javed Akhthar.
 These included Majdhaar and the hit film Patthar Ke Phool which starred his son Salman Khan.
 Other notable hits were the scripts for Pyaar Kiya To Darna Kya and Auzaar, both of which were produced by his youngest son Sohail Khan and starred Salman.

-His last unofficial partnership with Javed Akhtar was for the film Baghban (2003).
-Amitabh Bachchan requested to Javed Akhtar to write his final speech.
-Salman Khan, for his speech prior to that, requested to his father Salim Khan to write his speech.
-However, neither Salim Khan nor Javed Akhtar were credited.
+His last unofficial collaboration with Javed Akhtar was on the film Baghban (2003).
+Amitabh Bachchan requested that Javed Akhtar write his final speech.
+Earlier in the film, Salman Khan asked his father, Salim Khan, to write his speech.
+However, neither Salim Khan nor Javed Akhtar received credit.